tech-engine/goscrapy/README.md

 ### Note

-**GoScrapy** is in it's initial baby stage and under developement and lacks many features like html parsing, cookie management etc. So more work is under way.
+**GoScrapy** is still in it's initial baby stage and under developement and thus lacks many features like html parsing, cookie management etc. So more work is under way.
 Thank your for your patience.

 ## Roadmap